fossasia/support.eventyay.com/event-setup/How-to-call-for-speakers-on-Eventyay.md

 ![Call for Speakers](/event-setup/images/how-to-call-for-speakers4.png)

 ## Customize Registration Form
-The last step to complete before publishing the `Call for Speakers` is to customize the registration form.
-There are two columns of information that you can customize, which are: **Collect Speaker Details** and **Collect Session Details** respectively.
+The last step to complete before publishing the `Call for Speakers` is to define what kind of information you want to collect from your speakers and for their sessions.
+There are two columns of that you can customize the data, as below:

+### Collect Speaker Details
 ![Call for Speakers](/event-setup/images/how-to-call-for-speakers5.png)

+### Collect Session Details
 ![Call for Speakers](/event-setup/images/how-to-call-for-speakers6.png)